According to most data privacy laws, personal information is any information that can be used to identify a person.

 How do I know if I collect personal information?

-Talk to your development and marketing teams.
-It is very likely that your website collects some personal information unless it is a static webpage with no features.
+It’s very likely you collect some personal information unless your site is a static webpage with no features.

 How is personal information used?